See the new State of Employee Engagement research report

 Improving communication in the workplace

-Businesses must identify the cultural and environmental needs of their employees in order to improve workplace communication and to better achieve strategic goals.
+Businesses must identify the cultural and environmental needs of their employees in order to improve workplace communication and align business communication with strategic goals.
 Effective workplace communication often starts with company leadership.
-As discovered in an HR Technologist study, 57% of employees surveyed reported not being given clear direction and 69% of managers reported not being comfortable communicating with their employees in general.
+A survey by Harris Poll found that 57% of employees report not being given clear direction and 69% of managers feel uncomfortable communicating with their employees in general.

 Workplace Communication